mdwelker10/discord-bot-aigis/README.md

 The tags are used with **OR logic**.
 This means if you use 2 tags the chosen manga is guaranteed to have at least one of them, but not both.
 Although it is possible it will have both.

-Aigis will attempt to display the title and description in English, but if English is unavailable will either display them in the native language or just say the title/description is unavailable.
+Aigis will attempt to display the title and description in English, but if English is unavailable she will either display it in the manga's native language or just say the title/description is unavailable.

 ### Command Reference
-The following menu can be brought up by Aigis, along with the explanation of manga IDs and language codes, via the `/manga help` command.
+The following menu can be brought up by Aigis, along with the explanation of the command basics and language codes, via the `/manga help` command.

+- `/manga idhelp` - The command that documents what to use for a manga's ID for each supported website.
 - `/manga follow <manga-id> <language>` - Follow a manga to get pinged for new chapter releases.
 - `/manga list` - List all manga you are following.
 - `/manga unfollow <manga-id> <language>` - Unfollow a manga to stop getting pinged for new chapter releases.